andikleen/simple-pt/README.md

 	make user

-If you installed udis86 use
+If you installed xed use

-	make user UDIS86=1
+	make user XED=1

 Check if your system supports PT